 Best-Paying Jobs for RNs with BSNs

-According to the U.S. Bureau of Labor Statistics, the median annual salary for registered nurses is $77,600 (May 2021).
-Salaries vary by state — the lowest-paying jobs are in South Dakota and the highest in California.
-An aging population and an increasing rate of chronic illnesses nationwide means an ongoing demand for nurses.
+According to the U.S. Bureau of Labor Statistics (2024), the median annual salary for registered nurses is $93,600.
+Salaries vary by state — with South Dakota ranking among the lowest, while California tops the list.

 Do Nurses With a BSN Make More?

-5 Well-Paid Nursing Jobs
+5 High-Paying Nursing Jobs

 1. Pharmaceutical RN or Medical Device RN